 Namco’s next Dragon Ball title is not the third iteration in the Xenoverse series.
 Instead, Namco Bandai has commissioned Guilty Gear developer, Arc System Works, to make a new 2.5D fighting game.
 Dragon Ball FighterZ gameplay borrows a bit from Guilty Gear and BlazBlue, but also has feels like Marvel vs. Capcom and other similar fighting games.
 Let’s take a closer look at Dragon Ball FighterZ gameplay details to breakdown how this new title will play.
-We'll also provide information on the Dragon Ball FighterZ beta coming in September and featuring more than nine playable characters (with registration beginning on August 22, 2017), before we see Dragon Ball FighterZ on PS4, Xbox One and PC in February 2018.
+We'll also provide information on the Dragon Ball FighterZ open beta coming in January, as well as look back on the closed beta from September that 11 playable characters.
+Dragon Ball FighterZ is set to release on PS4, Xbox One and PC on January 26, 2018.

 While fans of the Xenoverse games are accustomed to a robust adventure game that focuses on story with over the top fighting sequences, Dragon Ball FighterZ has a different focus.
 We’ve already covered some of the initial details from the unveiling of the title, as well as the recent Future Trunks announcement, and details on how to play for anyone who wants to get a headstart on the beta, but this new game is more of a traditional fighting game that has a clear focus on the competitive fighting game community.
 That’s not to say there won’t be an elaborate story mode, but at the very least this should not be seen as the next step in Dragon Ball games, but rather as a different approach that will appeal to a different variety of Dragon Ball fans.

 Open Beta Info